porglezomp-misc/mgattozzi.github.io/_posts/2016-06-01-how-do-i-std-macros.md

 matches and what is given as input.
 This makes macros pretty powerful and flexible.
 Even writing a macro could be it's own series of posts.
 Today though we're going to focus on how to use the Standard Library's macros and how you can use them effectively.
+In a future post I'll cover writing your own macro

 The ones we'll cover in this post are: